 Location: Middle East and North Africa (MENA)

-Minorities: Religious minorities in the region, for example: Baha’is, Coptic Christians, Shi’a in Egypt; Shi’a Muslims across the Gulf region; Armenian and Chaldo-Assyrian Christians, Sabean-Mandaeans, Yezidis and Feyli Kurds in Iraq).
+Minorities: Religious minorities in the region, for example: Shi’a Muslims across the Gulf region; Armenian and Chaldo-Assyrian Christians, Sabean-Mandaeans, Yezidis and Feyli Kurds in Iraq).

-This programme promotes minority protection and religious freedom in the Middle East and North Africa.
-We do this by increasing the capacity of religious minority activists in the MENA region to undertake effective advocacy in their countries and at the regional and UN levels.
+This programme promoted minority protection and religious freedom in the Middle East and North Africa.
+We did this by increasing the capacity of religious minority activists in the MENA region to undertake effective advocacy in their countries and at the regional and UN levels.

 Why are we implementing this programme?

 There have been dramatic shifts in the political landscape of the Middle East and North Africa in recent years.
 Democratic advances may have been made; however, the transitions to democracy have not been smooth.